ansible/ansible/docs/docsite/rst/playbooks_strategies.rst

 Strategy Plugins
 `````````````````

-The strategies are implemented via a new type of plugin, this means that in the future new
+The strategies are implemented as plugins.
+In the future, new
-execution types can be added, either locally by users or to Ansible itself by
+execution strategies can be added, either locally by users or to Ansible itself by
 a code contribution.

 One example is ``debug`` strategy.
 See :doc:`playbooks_debugger` for details.